trambakbanerjee/crejm-code/README.md

 ## Supporting software and hardware requirements
-The primary software used is R (>=4.3.0) and the following R packages must be installed for any reproducibility analysis: Rfast, msos, mvtnorm, CVXR, igraph, ggb, GLMMadaptive, lme4, foreach, doParallel, ggplot2, gridExtra, glmmLasso, rpql, readr, tidyverse, lattice, viridisLite, reshape2, scales, Rcpp, RcppArmadillo, RcppProgress.
+The primary software used is R (>=4.3.0) and the following R packages must be installed for any reproducibility analysis: Rfast (>=2.0.1), msos (>=1.2.0), mvtnorm (>=1.1.1), CVXR, igraph, ggb, GLMMadaptive, lme4, foreach, doParallel, ggplot2, gridExtra, glmmLasso, rpql, readr, tidyverse, lattice, viridisLite, reshape2, scales, Rcpp, RcppArmadillo, RcppProgress.

 The analyses presented in the paper are based on the following Hardware specifications: Windows 10, 64 bit, with 128GB RAM on an Intel Xeon Gold 6230 CPU.
 At a minimum, the authors recommend access to 64GB RAM and 10 CPU cores.